crystal-ball/eslint-config-eloquence/README.md

 - 🎉 Encourages ESModules everywhere

-The most important opinion of Eloquence is that we believe linters shouldn't get in your way while developing, so in dev environments all rules related to styling are downgraded to warnings and all formatting rules are silenced.
+The most important opinion of Eloquence is that we believe linters shouldn't get in your way while developing, so in non-test environments all rules related to styling are downgraded to warnings and all formatting rules are silenced.
 See [Rules](#rules) for details.